Chicago 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

-Nearly 8,000 square feet of green roof on 5 floors reduces the City’s heat island effect and allows for a rooftop urban garden used to feed residents
+Nearly 8,000 square feet of green roof on 5 floors reduces the City’s heat island effect and provides a rooftop vegetable garden used to feed residents

 Advanced building recycling system on every floor automatically sorts trash and self-cleans

-Food pulper system utilizes recycled grey water and reduces solid food waste by approximately 80%--and is composted for soil used in the Schaumburg campus Community Garden
+Food pulper system utilizes recycled water and reduces solid food waste by~ 80% and is composted and added to the soil at the Schaumburg campus community garden

 Low-flow plumbing and aerators conserve water at about 20% below City of Chicago code

-Alternative transportation: indoor bike parking provides for safe storage, easy access and showers for riders
+Indoor bike parking provides for alternative transportation, safe storage, easy access and showers for riders